Markers

 Grouped markers

-When multiple issues occur on the same element or within the same segment, they are represented by a grouped marker.
+When multiple findings occur on the same element, they are represented by a grouped marker.

 Clustered markers